 For example, to generate a F10 keystroke, you may use "%%k010" in the Build-A-Macro portion.
 In most cases, using the actual character will generate the appropriate scan codes internally, and this is only provided as an enhancement to provide more functionality in certain environments.
 Documented deficiencies include lack of support for the keys on the Numeric keypad panel.
-Additionally, by using the scancodes, macros can generate code is dependent on regional, language, keyboard layout, and possibly other issues.

-"keystrokes" for keys that are not present on the physical keyboard.
+Additionally, by using the scancodes, macros can generate "keystrokes" for keys that are not present on the physical keyboard.
 Because of the hardware oriented nature of the actual scancode generated by the physical keyboard, and its interpretation by the system hardware and Windows, the scope of these issues requires that they be referenced in appropriate system manuals, and/or documentation on industry standards.

-The Virtual Key (v) passes the Windows based Virtual key code directly through My-T-Touch.
-How an application interprets the virtual key
+The Virtual Key (v) passes the Windows based Virtual key code directly through My-T-Mouse.
+How an application interprets the virtual key code is dependent on regional, language, keyboard layout, and possibly other issues.